K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Preliminaries

-So, for example, taking $p = 3, q = 2$, and letting $i=2$, $112+2$ satisfies the first condition; $+-11+$ satisfies the second; $11+-+$ satisfies the third; and $1+122$ satisfies none of them (since the mate of the 1 in the 3rd slot occurs to its \textit{left}, rather than to its right).
+For example, taking $p = 3, q = 2$, and letting $i=2$, $112+2$ satisfies the first condition; $+-11+$ satisfies the second; $11+-+$ satisfies the third; and $+-++-$ satisfies the fourth.
+Note that $1+122$ satisfies none of the conditions, since the mate of the $1$ in the 3rd slot occurs to its \textit{left}, rather than to its right.

-On the other hand, $\ga_i$ is non-compact imaginary for the orbit $Q_{\gamma}$ if and only if $c_i$ and $c_{i+1}$ are opposite signs.